idahoCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Are Idaho Juvenile Criminal Records Open to the Public?

 Typically records of court proceedings during the prosecution of juvenile crimes are automatically sealed by state statutes.
 However, if the juvenile has recorded prior offenses and adjudications, or if he/she were tried as an adult or involved in a traffic-related violation and/or if the offense committed is a felony, then the record may not be sealed.
 Sealed juvenile criminal records may be released if the requesting party is authorized by or is a school district, the district attorney or the legal representative of the juvenile.
 It may also be released to selected persons who are authorized by a court order.
-However, to obtain the required legal authority to access an Idaho juvenile criminal record, the requestor must provide a justifiable reason for the release of the requested document.
+However, to obtain the required legal authority to access an Idaho juvenile criminal record, the requester is usually required to provide a justifiable reason for the release of the requested document.

 How to Find Idaho Criminal History Records